delingren/homeautomation/garage_door_opener/README.md

 * A human presses the wall mount button or a remote and stops the door.
 * The door hits an obstacle and reverses its direction.

 Therefore, we need to set a timeout after transitioning to opening or closing states.
-After the timeout, we should transition to unknown state.
+After the timeout, we should transition to stopped state.
+Every time we transition to opening or closing state, we start a timer.
+When the timer runs out, a timeout event is triggered.

-We have 4 events driven by the sensors and timeout.
+There have 4 events driven by the sensors and timeout.

 * U 1->0 (UF)
 * U 0->1 (UR)